Who is Right: The Teacher or the Students?

 An AP article by Pat Walters reported, “A high school English teacher in suburban Philadelphia who was suspended for a blog in which she called her young charges “disengaged, lazy whiners” is driving a debate by daring to ask: Why are today’s students unmotivated — and what’s wrong with calling them out?

 As she fights to keep her job at Central Bucks East High School, 30-year-old Natalie Munroe says she had no interest in becoming any sort of educational icon.
 The blog has been taken down, but its contents can still be found easily online.
 Her comments and her suspension by the middle-class school district have clearly touched a nerve, with scores of online commenters applauding her for taking a tough love approach or excoriating her for verbal abuse.
 Media attention has rained down, and backers have started a Facebook group.
-I have included a clip from Good Morning America with an interview from Munroe in this post today:

 In her blog, she states, “My students are out of control,” Munroe, who has taught 10th, 11th and 12th grades, wrote in one post.
 “They are rude, disengaged, lazy whiners.
 They curse, discuss drugs, talk back, argue for grades, complain about everything, fancy themselves entitled to whatever they desire, and are just generally annoying.”